Skip to navigation Skip to content

 What is a Conductive Fabric Gasket?

-A conductive fabric gasket, more commonly referred to as a fabric-over-foam gasket, is almost as straightforward as it sounds: it’s a type of gasket that is made of conductive material, either a fabric or a foam, that has been coated or infused with conductive materials such as metal particles or carbon.
+A conductive fabric gasket, more commonly referred to as a fabric-over-foam gasket, is almost as straightforward as it sounds: it's a type of EMI gasket that is made of conductive material, either a fabric or a foam, that has been coated or infused with conductive materials such as metal particles or carbon.

 This type of gasket is designed to provide electrical conductivity between two surfaces, typically in electronic devices or equipment where electromagnetic interference (EMI) needs to be minimized.
-The need for this type of gasket extends across many different applications – everything from aerospace and defense to medical devices and space.
+The need for this type of gasket extends across many different applications – everything from aerospace and defense to medical devices and space exploration.

 An effective conductive fabric gasket works by creating a conductive path between two mating surfaces.
 This seal reduces the EMI that can occur between the two surfaces, and restricts ingress and egress of EMI.
 The gasket is used to provide a seal that is both conductive and flexible.